ZmicierGT/fcore/readme.md

 rows_learn = YF(symbol='SPY', first_date="2000-1-1", last_date="2021-1-1").get()
 rows_test = YF(symbol='SPY', first_date="2021-1-2", last_date="2023-4-1").get()

-# Create and train the model
+# Train the model
 classifier = MAClassifier(period=period,  # SMA Period
                           data_to_learn=[rows_learn],  # Raw quote data to train the model true_ratio=0.004,  # Ratio when signal is considered as true in cycle_num.
                                              # For example, if true_ratio is 0.03 and cycle_num is 5,
                                              # then the signal will be considered as true if there was a 3% change in
                                              # quote in the following 5 cycles after getting the signal.
-                          cycle_num=2,  # Nuber of cycles to reach true_ratio to consider the signal as true. algorithm=Algorithm.LDA)  # Classification algorithm to use.
+                          cycle_num=2,  # Number of cycles to reach true_ratio to consider the signal as true. algorithm=Algorithm.LDA)  # Classification algorithm to use.

 classifier.learn()